Six Killed In Banned Kenya Protests - UrduPoint

 Wednesday's protest call was spurred by a new finance law aimed at generating more than $2.1 billion for the government's depleted coffers.

-It provides for new taxes or increases on basic goods such as fuel and food and mobile money transfers, as well as a levy on all taxpayers to fund a housing scheme.
+It provides for new taxes or increases on basic goods such as fuel, food, and mobile money transfers, as well as a levy on all taxpayers to fund a housing scheme.

 The high court has halted implementation of the legislation after a senator filed a case challenging its constitutional legality.
 The government has appealed the suspension.

-Despite this, Kenya's energy regulator has already announced a hike in pump prices after the doubling of VAT to 16 percent as stipulated in the law.
+Despite this, Kenya's energy regulator has already announced a hike in pump prices after doubling VAT to 16 percent as stipulated in the law.

 Kenyans are deeply worried by the soaring cost of living, but many of those who spoke to AFP said they could not afford the disruption caused by the protests.